 Here’s things about me that I will write in the third person.

 She trained at several improv theaters in New York City, is a graduate of the American Musical and Dramatic Academy and holds a Bachelor of Fine Arts in musical theater from the New School University.
 Kasey has studied at the Magnet Theater, under Armando Diaz and Mark Grenier and with Annoyance Theater founding members Joe Bill, Susan Messing and Mark Sutton.
-At the People’s Improv Theater, she has studied with Kurt Braunohler, Pat Shay, Matt Donnelly, Rebekka Johnson and Ali Farahnakian.
+At the People’s Improv Theater, she has studied with Kurt Braunohler, Pat Shay, Matt Donnelly, Rebekka Johnson and Ali Farahnakian, and at the Upright Citizen’s Brigade Theater, with Shannon O’Neil and Ben Schwartz.
 A veteran of several improv groups, she has performed at bagillions of locations around New York City.
 She was a member of the Musical Improv group, “8 Bar Cut,” which featured seasoned Broadway and Musical Theater vets creating a completely improvised musical and a cast member of Sunday Night Improv, the long running improv comedy jam at the 78th Street Theater Lab.

 In 2014, Kasey appeared in Fathers and Daughters as the head Nurse, sharing scenes with Russell Crowe.
 She also appeared in “Not Cool” as Colleen, the sexually inappropriate mom.
 Directed by Shane Dawson as part of the Starz reality show “The Chair”, executive produced by Chris Moore, “Not Cool” was executive produced by Before the Door and a lot of other people.